RyanMcCarl/kanjipath/README.md

 Figwheel will automatically push cljs changes to the browser.

 ### Start Horizon
 Generate keys if needed with `hz create-cert`.

-Then,
+Then, update the schema with `hz set-schema current_schema.toml`.

+Finally:

 ```
 $ hz serve --dev --permissions yes --secure yes --serve-static resources/public